-I find that Krita and/or The Gimp can pretty much do everything I want but one thing they can’t do is provide some of the excellent plug-ins found for Photoshop.
+I find that Krita and/or The Gimp can pretty much do everything I want but one thing they can’t do is provide some of the excellent plug-ins found for Photoshop, not that G’Mic is not great.
 If Krita could get Photoshop plug-in support I would imagine it would take a big chuck of Adobe’s end user market.
 I really don’t want to pay monthly for occasional plug-in use on the latest versions.

 This is really straight forward.
 Have your Photoshop CS6 installer ready.
 If you have an installer and legit key just skip this first part.
 This might work for Extended but I don’t own that so I did not try.
 I am running POP!
 OS 20.04 with Wine 5+, PlayOnLinux version 4.3.4.

 If you do not have an installer you can find it on the internet.
 You will need a key, maybe this helps if you do not have yours.
 If you do not use your key or the activation servers are no longer functional then you will need the altered DLL.
 I would not recommend using downloaded installers and cracks on an actual Windows machine.
 If you use this method you must turn your internet connection off until the install process is done and you have replaced the DLL.

 I am not advocating theft so if you do not own Photoshop CS6 consider finding a copy for sale online, but be aware that the likelihood that any copy being sold online are not legit at this point.
 Adobe created yet another black-market and a lot of scam sales when they pulled the offline products off the shelf.
 People generally want to do the right thing but corporations in their greed can cause good people to do stupid shit.